Trademark Permission: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Infringement

 - Comparative use is another exception, which allows a competitor to use your trademark to sell its own products or services.
 You may remember when Pepsi launched the Pepsi Challenge to pit its drinks against those drinks from Coca-Cola.
 As long as the comparative use doesn't make false claims, mislead customers, or use a competitor's name to tarnish or harm its reputation, this use is a legal way to use a trademark without permission.

 - A company may also use your trademark in marketing material, which is legal to a certain extent.
-For example, if a tool shop specializes in repair of Honda lawn mowers, the shop can use Honda in its marketing pieces without permission.
+For example, if a tool shop specializes in the repair of Honda lawnmowers, the shop can use Honda in its marketing pieces without permission.
 But if the brochure implies a relationship between the repair shop and the manufacturer, the trademark owner could have legal rights to sue.

 - Nominative use allows people or businesses to use a trademarked name to refer to a person or business by name.
 Nominative use allows some limited usage rights for a logo but does not include using a logo to imply an association that doesn't exist.
 For example, while someone can't sell T-shirts with a band's name on the front of the shirt, a person can create and sell memberships for an unauthorized fan club of the band.